usgs/earthquake-processing-formats/format-docs/TravelTimeReciever.md

 **Required Values:**

-These are the values **required** to define a Travel-Time Reciever.
+These are the values **required** to define a Travel-Time Receiver.

 * ID - A string containing an unique ID for this reciver
 * Distance -  A number containing the source-receiver distance in